gamblePants/MutantGenerator/README.md

 Most of the classes are for creating the character structure and properties; one class for the character's animal type, one class for the character's background, one class for the character's story etc.

-Most of the classes also hold lists of data in them, such as the SKills.cs class; which contains the entire list of skills (called allSkills) and the methods to access the data.
+Most of the classes also hold lists of data in them, such as the Skills.cs class; which contains the entire list of skills (called allSkills) and the methods to access the data.

 ## Code snippets

-### List of "Gifts" from the Gifts.cs class
+### List of all gifts from the Gifts.cs class

 ```C#
 allGifts = new List<Gifts>()